melineab/convolution/readme.txt

  The Matrix class creates and performs mathematical operations on matrices The class has the following methods:

- create_matrix_from_stdin    - creates a 2D matrix according to user input create_3d_matrix_from_stdin - creates a 3D matrix according to user input read_from_file*             - takes a file name as an argument and reads a matrix from it
+ create_3d_matrix_from_stdin - creates a 3D matrix according to user input

+ read_from_file*             - takes a file name as an argument and reads a matrix from it
                                file type must be txt or json format

- write_to_file               - takes a file name and text as arguments and write the text to the file addition_3d                 - takes two matrices as arguments and performs mathematical addition
+ write_to_file               - takes a file name and text as arguments and write the text to the file

+ addition_3d                 - takes two 3D matrices as arguments and performs mathematical addition
                                of the two matrices

- subtruction_2d              - takes two matrices as arguments and performs mathematical subtruction
+ subtruction_3d              - takes two 3D matrices as arguments and performs mathematical subtruction
                                of the two matrices

- multiply_2d                 - takes two matrices as arguments and performs mathematical nultiplication
+ multiply_3d                 - takes two 3D matrices as arguments and performs mathematical nultiplication
                                of the two matrices

- scalar_multiplication_2d    - takes a number and a matrix as arguments and performs mathematical
+ scalar_multiplication_3d    - takes a number and a 3D matrix as arguments and performs mathematical
-                               scalar multiplication of the matrix invers2x2                   - takes 2x2 matrix as argument and performs mathematical invers of the 2x2 matrix division2x2                 - takes two 2x2 matrices(A, B), inverses B matrix and multiplies A matrix by inverted B  matrix
+                               scalar multiplication of the matrix